-Here $\Lambda$ is the diagonal matrix that contains the L largest eigenvalues (the reduced phase space); the remainder of the spectrum, $\Lambda'$ , corresponds to the modes dominated by noise and error.
-Further, E and E' are matrices whose columns are eigenvectors (EOFs) corresponding to the eigenvalues contained in $\Lambda$ and $\Lambda'$ , respectively.
+Here Λ is the diagonal matrix which contain the L largest eigenvalues (the reduced phase space); the remainder of the spectrum, Λ' , corresponds to the modes dominated by noise and error.
+E and E' are matrices whose columns are eigenvectors (EOFs) corresponding to the eigenvalues contained in Λ and Λ' , respectively.
 The leading L eigenvectors define the reduced space of the main modes of large-scale variability in which we will be looking for an analyzed solution.
 The discarded part of the total space is too contaminated by noise to yield any structured information.
-For each month we approximate the SLP field T by its projection on the L-dimensional space of leading eigenvectors, and looking for the optimal estimate of the L-dimensional vector of coefficients $\alpha$ .
+For each month we approximate the SLP field \mathcal{T} by its projection on the L-dimensional space of leading eigenvectors and looking for the optimal estimate of the L-dimensional vector of coefficients α .

-$$\mathbf{T} = \mathbf{E}\boldsymbol{\alpha},\tag{2}$$
+$$\mathcal{T} = E\alpha,\tag{2}$$